 Have I truly figured out a way to work with marketing communications agencies doing work that I love, yet still keep balance, flexibility and freedom in my life?
 It’s like the career version of the holy grail.

-Only time will tell – but I am excited to give it my best shot, build my business and hopefully provide indispensable assistance to many of my agency friends throughout Columbus and the world.
+Only time will tell – but I am excited to give it my best shot, build my business and hopefully provide indispensable assistance to many of my agency friends throughout Ohio and the world.

 Do you have communications needs for your agency or small to medium-sized business?
 If so, please know that I’m like the Schuyler Sisters: I’m here to WORK!